brainvisa/casa-distro/doc/source/index.rst

 time of this writing, the following distros are planned to be technically managed by CASA :

--  **opensource**: the open-source subset of projects managed by BrainVISA.
 -  **brainvisa**: the historical BrainVISA distribution.
 It combines open source and close source software.
 It can be downloaded by anyone and used freely for non profit research.